Guest Editorial by John Chigos, CEO of PlateSmart Technologies

 Of all the tools available, one of the most powerful is Automatic License Plate Recognition (ALPR) and video analytics based on it.

-This is because most people drive, and as a result, most crime and terrorism in this country involve at least one motor vehicle.
+This is because most people drive, and as a result, most crimes and terrorism in this country involve at least one motor vehicle.

 Not only can this technology help identify and track those already wanted on suspicion of terrorist acts, but it can also detect vehicle movement patterns, potentially revealing suspicious activity by operatives with no prior histories.
 That fact alone makes ALPR-based video analytics indispensable in the fight against terror.